MicrosoftDocs/win32/desktop-src/direct3d9/id3dxconstanttable--setdefaults.md

-﻿---
+---
-Description: 'Sets the constants to their default values.
-The default values are declared in the variable declarations in the shader.' ms.assetid: '593a3a1b-cf96-4d46-9917-21068def0988'
+Description: Sets the constants to their default values.
+The default values are declared in the variable declarations in the shader. ms.assetid: 593a3a1b-cf96-4d46-9917-21068def0988
-title: 'ID3DXConstantTable::SetDefaults method'
+title: ID3DXConstantTableSetDefaults method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ID3DXConstantTable::SetDefaults method